-The Leica CL (Typ 7323) and the Nikon Df are two digital cameras that were revealed to the public, respectively, in November 2017 and November 2013.
+The Leica CL (Typ 7323) and the Nikon Df are two digital cameras that were announced, respectively, in November 2017 and November 2013.
 The CL is a mirrorless interchangeable lens camera, while the Df is a DSLR.
 The cameras are based on an APS-C (CL) and a full frame sensor.
 The Leica has a resolution of 24.1 megapixel, whereas the Nikon provides 16.2 MP.

 An illustration of the physical size and weight of the Leica CL and the Nikon Df is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the CL – represents the basis for the calculations across all the size and weight measures).
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the CL – represents the basis for the calculations across all the size and weight measures).